avishalom/aasd4011-2023-winter-nb/setup/README.md

 * The reason we create two vitrual environments, and not simply one contining both, is due to a conflict with running `Tensorboard` on `PyTorch` while `Tensorflow` is installed within the same virtual environment ([Github Issue](https://github.com/pytorch/pytorch/issues/30966#issuecomment-576261087), with a potential [patch](https://github.com/pytorch/pytorch/issues/30966#issuecomment-582747929) that we're not following).

 ### Setting Up `vscode` to work with Notebooks and Virtual Environments
+* `vscode` needs to be restarted after setting up the virtual environments for the first time.
+Otherwise, the environments will not be visible.
+This is done once following the set up (and only if 1vscode1 was open during that time).
 * To run Python notebooks in `vscode`, you first need to install the `Python` extension by Microsoft (done via the Extensions menu on the left sidebar).
 * Then, open a notebook and set the right kernel (either `python_cpu` or `tensorflow_cpu`, depending of what the notebook is using).
 Setting the kernel is done on the top right side.
 * Note that if you see wiggly orange lines below the package names in the import statement, change the interpreter to that of the virtual environment ([stackoverflow](https://stackoverflow.com/a/72721797/10006823)).